akki-io/akki-io/README.md

 ### Hi there 👋

-I'm Akki short for Akshansh Khare.
+My name is Akshansh Khare aka Akki.
 I am a Backend Developer and DevOps Engineer.

 I am a Laravel Developer who specializes in Backend Service Development and API development.
 I design and develop websites and modern backend applications.
 I have a passion for web standards and solving interesting problems.